William G. Smith Jr.

 Piedmont University

-Criser holds a degree in business administration from the University of Florida and completed the Advanced Management Program at INSEAD, The Business School for the World, in Fontainebleau, France.
+A Florida native, Mr. Criser graduated from the University of Florida with a bachelor’s degree in business administration and later completed the Advanced Management Programme at INSEAD in Fontainebleau, France.

 Kimberly A. Crowell